CILQ-FM, Q107, North York

 The new FM station was licensed in the summer.
 From that point until the late fall, the company searched for the ideal studio location.
 In the end, they chose the Hudson Bay Centre at 2 Bloor Street East, using the 30th floor (Suite 3000).

 Initial planning for the studio location took place between November of 1976 and February of 1977, with the physical studio construction taking place in March.
 Electronic construction started April 4 and by the afternoon of May 20, CILQ was on the air testing from the CN Tower, with everything fully completed and functional.
 Q107 was on the air about ten days ahead of schedule.
-On-air and production studios are equipped with McCurdy SS-7600 stereo consoles and Technics turntables.
+On-air and production studios were equipped with McCurdy SS-7600 stereo consoles and Technics turntables.

 CILQ-FM broadcast on a frequency of 107.1 MHz and had an effective radiated power of 40,000 watts.
 Unlike its AM counterpart (CFGM Richmond Hill), CILQ was licenced to Toronto.
 Q107 was the sixth FM station to transmit from the CN Tower, completing capacity from the present combiner.
 Antenna height was 1,380 feet or 420 metres.
 The station used two AEL 25KE transmitters in alternate and standby mode.
 Bruce Carnegie was chief engineer for CFGM and CILQ at this time.